To put it mildly, this does in fact stink.

 Support Small Businesses Like Ours

-- First and foremost, take advantage of the new remote services businesses are rolling out as we adapt to the evolving situation!
+First and foremost, take advantage of the new remote services businesses are rolling out as we adapt to the evolving situation!
 If and only if (we know many of our colleagues and so many across other industries will also be taking a heavy financial hit) you have the financial means, consider taking some above and beyond steps to support local small businesses like trainers, pet sitters, dog walkers, and pet boarding facilities.
 The vast majority of us do not get paid if we do not work and are responsible for our own health insurance/care costs out of pocket.
 If you wish to cancel an appointment, consider doing so without accepting a refund.
 If you can afford to overpay, consider booking an additional service you don't intend to use or asking about the option to add X amount to your service fee.
-You can also write supportive reviews on social media and apps like Yelp, interact with social media posts, and help spread the word!
+You can also write supportive reviews on social media, interact with social media posts, and help spread the word!

 Support Your Community's Vulnerable Homeless Pet Population